-This presentation includes oil and gas metrics including "cash margin netback", "cash taxes", "EBITDA netback".
+This presentation includes oil and gas metrics including "cash margin netback", "taxation netback", "cash flow netback", "cash taxes", "EBITDA netback".
 Such metrics do not have a standardized meaning under IFRS or otherwise, and as such may not be reliable.
 This information should not be used to make comparisons.